Windsor, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 91.1 sqkm, of which 90.6 sqkm is land and 0.4 sqkm, or 0.49%, is water.
 Windsor is mostly rectangular-shaped, and lies along the eastern border of Berkshire County with Hampshire County.
 It is bordered by Savoy to the north, Plainfield to the northeast and east, Cummington to the southeast, Peru and Hinsdale to the south, Dalton to the southwest, and Cheshire to the northwest.
 Windsor is 12 mi northeast of Pittsfield, 45 mi northwest of Springfield, and 120 mi west-northwest of Boston.

 Windsor is located on a plateau in the Berkshire Hills, and lies near the source of the Westfield River.
-The river runs southward through the northeast part of town, flowing through Windsor State Forest.
+The river runs southward through the northeastern part of town, flowing through Windsor State Forest.
 One of the river's feeder brooks flows through the Windsor Jambs, a series of rocky waterfalls.
 The town is dotted with wildlife management areas, including all of Eugene Moran Wildlife Management Area, as well as portions of the Chalet, Peru and Savoy Wildlife Management Areas.

 Windsor is located at the junction of Massachusetts Route 9 and Route 8A, with the two running concurrently west from the junction.
 Near the northeast corner of town, Route 8A grazes the border (at which point it is combined with Route 116), with a small neighborhood lying around Windsor Pond.

 The town has no bus or rail service, with the nearest access to both being in Pittsfield.
 The Pittsfield Municipal Airport is the nearest regional airport, and the town is located roughly equidistantly between Albany International Airport and Bradley International Airport, the two nearest airports with national service.